-3. The third type is one we vets frequently have to deal with and are very frustrating to the pet and the owner too.
+3. The third type is one we vets frequently have to deal with and are very frustrating to both the pet and the owner.
 This is the chronic ear infection that makes the dog miserable and smelly and even though it gets improved with treatment...keeps coming back.
 And the ear tissue changes to become thicker, spongier, and more productive...secreting large amounts of inflammatory glaze and goo.

-This is not a common problem of cats, but a very common problem in dogs, especially dogs with floppy ears and/or underlying allergies.
+Ear infections aren't very common in cats, but they're a very, very common problem in dogs, especially in dogs with floppy ears and/or underlying allergies.

 Here's what to expect if your pet has an ear problem at our Clinic:

 (Of course, other veterinarians may do things differently)

 A good examination and history: It always starts here.
 Our exam includes looking closely at the rest of the body, especially for skin lesions, signs of fleas, and signs of atopy (inhalant allergies) such as paw licking.